hashgraph/hedera-sdk-tck/test-specifications/utility.md

 }
 ```

-*Generates a threshold key that requires two keys to sign, and contains a random key, an ED25519 private key, and an ECDSAsecp256k1 public key that is paired with the input ECDSAsecp256k1 private key*
+*Generates a threshold key that requires two keys to sign, and contains an ECDSAsecp256k1 private key, an ED25519 private key, and an ECDSAsecp256k1 public key that is paired with the input ECDSAsecp256k1 private key*
 ```json
 {
   "jsonrpc": "2.0",